BushraAnamUC/Properties-of-Nanomaterials/README.md

 **Materials: Stores information about different nanomaterials.**

--MaterialID: Unique identifier for each material.
+- MaterialID: Unique identifier for each material.

--MaterialName: Name of the material.
+- MaterialName: Name of the material.

--ParticleSize: Size of the particles in nanometers.
+- ParticleSize: Size of the particles in nanometers.

--Doping: Doping element used.
+- Doping: Doping element used.

--SynthesisMethod: Method used for synthesis.
+- SynthesisMethod: Method used for synthesis.

 **Properties: Stores properties of the materials.**

--PropertyID: Unique identifier for each property record.
+- PropertyID: Unique identifier for each property record.

--MaterialID: Identifier linking to the material.
+- MaterialID: Identifier linking to the material.

--PropertyName: Name of the property.
+- PropertyName: Name of the property.

--PropertyValue: Value of the property.
+- PropertyValue: Value of the property.

--Units: Units of the property value.
+- Units: Units of the property value.

 **Experiments: Stores details of experiments conducted on the materials.**

--ExperimentID: Unique identifier for each experiment.
+- ExperimentID: Unique identifier for each experiment.

--MaterialID: Identifier linking to the material.
+- MaterialID: Identifier linking to the material.

--Date: Date of the experiment.
+- Date: Date of the experiment.

--ResearcherID: Identifier linking to the researcher.
+- ResearcherID: Identifier linking to the researcher.

--Equipment: Equipment used in the experiment.
+- Equipment: Equipment used in the experiment.

--Conditions: Conditions under which the experiment was conducted.
+- Conditions: Conditions under which the experiment was conducted.

 **Researchers: Stores information about researchers.**

--ResearcherID: Unique identifier for each researcher.
+- ResearcherID: Unique identifier for each researcher.

--ResearcherName: Name of the researcher.
+- ResearcherName: Name of the researcher.

--Affiliation: Affiliation of the researcher.
+- Affiliation: Affiliation of the researcher.

--ContactInfo: Contact information of the researcher.
+- ContactInfo: Contact information of the researcher.

 ## **Sample Data**